Adobe Express vs Canva (2023) — Which is Better?

 Canva provides 9 different transitions in its video editor

-Most importantly, Canva provides a wide range of royalty free of video clips that can be directly inserted into your video projects, which means that making your brand stand out with high-quality video is ultimately easier and cheaper with Canva.
+All of this means that making your brand stand out with high-quality video is ultimately easier and much more user-friendly with Canva.

 Web design